CharlesIrvineKC/opera/README.md

 Enter the requested data and then press the **Start Application** button.

+### Viewing and Completing User Tasks

 If the process model that you are executing contains user tasks, you will see mouse sensitive user task summaries.
 Click on these to view the automatically generated task input form and complete the task.
 You must press the **Claim** button before you complete a task by pressing the **Submit** button.
+You can examine the history of the business process associated with a user task by clicking the **History** button.

+### Filtering User Taskws

+You can filter the user tasks visible on the **Tasks View** in multiple ways:

+* By business process model.
+* By user group.
+* Those tasks that are assigned to the current user.
+* Those tasks assigned to groups that the current user belongs to.

+## The Users View

+The **users view** allows you to assign (and unassign) user groups to users.